Ancient Greece : Pericles (Part I)

 Not to be outdone, Gotham Girl takes a cross-disciplinary approach with both fiction and non-fiction highlighting some interesting historical and cultural comparisons between London and New York

 I’ve recently been re-reading “Here Is New York” an essay by E.B.
 White (which I cannot recommend highly enough).
 It’s a 55-page– well, love letter of sorts – written during the summer of 1949 and is considered by many (including me) to be one of the ten best books ever written about the city.
 I’m not sure what the London equivalent would be… Peter Ackroyd’s London: A Biography maybe?
 Much bigger than White’s piece and not so much a love letter as it is a collection of love letters.
-What do you all think?
+Although essays are difficult to write, and that’s why many people go for services like the best essay writing service reddit to help them if this have this assignment.

 I’m not suggesting that a single book could do justice to the sweeping scope that is London.
 Nor do I suggest that White’s piece is, by any means, a complete portrait of New York.
 You’d need a large bookcase of books to embody a subject as multi-layered and robust as London or New York.
 More likely, you’d need a whole library.